Schema Validation Using Pydantic Permalink to this section

 # In Pydantic v2, BeforeValidator is attached via typing.Annotated, not as a

-# before the length/pattern checks run.
+# already canonical when the length/pattern checks evaluate it.

 NormalizedSKU = Annotated[str, BeforeValidator(canonicalize_sku)]